Mediavine Review (Should You Make the Switch?)

 • RPM and Revenue

-Both the RPM and revenue are good, and generally better than with AdSense.
+RPM and ad revenue are good and generally better than with AdSense.
 Most bloggers will achieve a better RPM with Mediavine than with AdSense.

 • Flexible Ad Settings:

 You can fine-tune ad settings such that they are a better fit for your website.
-You can change the percentage of ads shown, you can exclude certain types of ads, and much more.
+You can change the percentage of ads shown, exclude certain types of ads, and much more.

 • Content Hints: